 Source: Wikimedia Commons

-The use of video codecs is continuing to change as video signal standards change.
 Almost all supported video codecs use lossy reduction to encode video signals, although some aim to be 'visually lossless' in that the lossy reduction is optimised to have no real visual impact on the image.
 One lossless codec, Motion JPEG 2000, while being an open standard and having future potential, at present places very high demands on hardware and can have limitations in audio support.
 In practice this means in 2010 all but the most state-of-the-art users need to choose lossy codecs to create, edit and archive their digital video with.
 Each video codec will also require a compatible audio codec for the soundtrack, which can be lossless (such as Linear PCM used by WAV, AIFF and CD audio) or lossy (such as AAC).

-Lossy codecs commonly used for standard definition encoding tend to be targeted at specific devices or recording formats, such as MPEG-2 (DVD players), MPEG-4 (Quicktime for computers, DivX and Xvid encoding for computers and DVD players, and FFmpeg for computers), WMV (Windows Media Video for computers) and DV (used in camera recorders).
-MPEG-2 and Quicktime are published ISO standards that can be subject to patents, while Xvid and FFmpeg are free and open source standards.
-WMV consists of multiple proprietary standards and the open WMV 9 standard.
-DV is a published industry standard, but has many proprietary modifications.
+Lossy codecs commonly used for standard-definition encoding tend to be targeted at specific devices or recording formats, such as MPEG-2 (DVD players), MPEG-4 (Quicktime for computers, DivX and Xvid encoding for computers and DVD players, and FFmpeg for computers), WMV (Windows Media Video for computers), and DV (used in camera recorders).
+MPEG-2 and Quicktime are published ISO standards that can be subject to patents, while Xvid and FFmpeg are free and open-source standards.
+WMV consists of multiple proprietary standards and the open WMV 9 standard DV is a published industry standard, but has many proprietary modifications.

 In high definition there are three popular lossy codecs in use: